-Go on an adventure from Madrid with a circuit of three days traveling to the south of Spain.
+Go on an adventure from Madrid on a circuit of three days traveling to the south of Spain.
 See the cities and the most important areas of Andalusia: Caceres, Córdoba and Seville.
-Complete itinerary in Seville and back to Madrid on the high-speed train AVE.
+Informative tours in Cordoba and Seville and back to Madrid on the high-speed train AVE.

 At a glance

 |SAT||Leave Madrid and travel to Cordoba via Caceres|